 Here are a couple of stories I would like to share with you about reframing.

 When my daughter, Jaz, was about 13 we were helping my wife host a tango party (milonga) at her dance studio.
 Once a month she held an all-night milonga for about 100 people.
-Jaz and I were not that happy to be there and she was already in a bad mood.
+Jaz and I weren’t that happy to be there and she was already in a bad mood.
 After much encouragement I was about ready to give up when I had an idea.
 I said, “Look, I’ll give you twenty dollars if you can be happy for the next hour.”
 Much to my surprise, she not only took me up on it but she had a great time the rest of the evening since she knew many people who were happy to see her. (she still took my twenty dollars) Even now when she dips into a negative state of mind I’ll remind her about that experience.

 “I decided to enjoy what I do”

 Another story that comes to mind is about a friend of mine who was in dental school at the same time I was in medical school.
 We remained close friends after graduation.
 He set up his dental practice in a small town and was reasonably successful.
 However, he wasn’t that happy.
 He was isolated.
 It was hard to consistently hire good help.
 He wasn’t living where he wanted to be and the list went on.
 About a year later, I spent the weekend with him and he was a different person.
 He was energized and excited about building his practice, which was now thriving.
 Nothing else had changed.
 I asked him, “What happened?”
 He replied, “I decided to enjoy what I do.”
 That was it.
 He continued to grow the practice to the point where he could and did sell it and moved back to his hometown.